 - Reviews in library review journals, such as Library Journal, Kirkus, Booklist, Publishers Weekly, can help.
 We submit a number of books each month to these journals and record this on your Marketing page in Activities.

 Public Lending Right

 In some countries the government pays authors a small amount every time their books are borrowed from a library, the Public Lending Right.
 Authors have to register for this directly.
 It does not happen in the USA.
 For the UK, check on www.plr.uk.com.

 Also, in the UK, you can register at www.alcs.co.uk.
 It’s a central body for collecting payments from schools etc. for photocopying.
 Payments will not be sent to you unless you register.
 It usually only applies to books being used as a classroom text.

 Piracy is a negligible issue on printed books.
-Piracy of e-books is more common.
-Along with most publishers, we do not build digital-rights management (DRM) into our e-books because it would restrict their readability and distribution.
+Piracy of ebooks is more common.
+Along with most publishers, we do not build digital rights management (DRM) into our ebooks because it would restrict their readability and distribution.
 What instead happens is many of the third-party stores (e.g. Amazon, Apple, Barnes and Noble) add a layer of DRM that locks the book to a specific user account and device.
-If you do come across an instance of your manuscript being offered as a free download and you can find a contact email address on the offending site, post this on the Help forum in Sales & Distribution/ Sales Online with the URL link to your book.
-We will then send a take-down notice to their service provider.
-Word Press is on our side and will take down any offending URL.
+That said infringements are much too common these days.
+Fortunately, there are tools to fight them.
+The DMCA takedown notice is one of the more powerful ones.
+If you come across an instance of your manuscript being offered as a free download and you can find a contact email address for the ISP on the offending site, use the template below to issue a takedown notice asking that the offending URL to your titles be removed.
+They should remove the infringing materials.
+This might be helpful: https://www.youtube.com/yt/copyright/